PraveenTB/AppLensDocs/Documents/requestsdropped/wiki.md

   * _Client Quit_: AntaresIISLogFrontEndTable Sc_win32_status=64
      * Client gone.
 Usually a symptom of higher time taken for request.
 Look at the User-Agent to see if this is some kind of pinger (which tends to have lower time limits), as opposed to a browser.
   * _Platform Issue - Transient Issue_: AntaresIISLogFrontEndTable Sc_win32_status=1236
      * Transient issue when worker is unreachable from the FE.
-I’ve seen cases where requests got routed to this type of workers for about 9-10 minutes.
+This issue is seen in cases where requests got routed to a worker in a bad state for some time.
 Before our system realized that this is bad, and needs to be taken out.
   * _Platform Issue - Slow worker_: AntaresIISLogFrontEndTable Sc_win32_status=121
      * This requset took longer than 230 seconds to execute at the worker
   * _Platform Issue - Could Not Connect to Worker_ : AntaresIISLogFrontEndTable Sc_win32_status=12002